How Sharon Tate Went From A Hollywood Starlet To A Manson Family Murder Victim

 Wikimedia CommonsManson’s 1971 booking photo for San Quentin State Prison, California.
 He died in prison 46 years later.

-While Tate and Polanski were in Europe in March 1969, Polanski’s friend Wojciech Frykowski and his girlfriend Abigail Folger — heiress to the Folger coffee fortune — moved into the house.
+While Sharon Tate and Roman Polanski were in Europe in March 1969, Polanski’s friend Wojciech Frykowski and his girlfriend Abigail Folger — heiress to the Folger coffee fortune — moved into the house.
 Tate returned in July, taking a cruise ship due to her advanced pregnancy.

 The plan was for her two friends to live with Tate until Polanski returned for the birth of the child.
 Unfortunately, things turned out worse than anyone could’ve imagined.